xubingyue/snackis/README.md

 #### Style
 The entire UI may be styled by editing ```/gui.css```, running the application with an empty file displays the default GTK-style.

-#### Reader
-The reader is backed by Snackis scripting-language, [Snabel](https://github.com/andreas-gone-wild/snackis/blob/master/snabel.md).
-Besides commands, which are implemented as regular functions; Snabel offers arithmetic operators (+-*%) and more; see [Scripts](https://github.com/andreas-gone-wild/snackis/blob/master/README.md#scripts) for more information.

 ### Setup
 Once inside, the first thing you probably want to do is to have a look at the setup.
 Type ```setup``` and press ```Return``` in the reader to open the setup view.
 Imap/Smtp are required to do anything beyond local/personal use.